-The Story is More than Send Flowers
+The Story is More than Selling Flowers

 Ecuador Direct Roses Story-Chapter II

-Cultivating Dreams: The Early Days of the Blood Family
+Cultivating Dreams: The Early Days

 Ecuador, the Spanish word for Equator, offers twelve hours of sunlight per day.
-With the sun directly overhead, unique flowers would naturally grow up straight and tall, to be nurtured by the Ecuadorian sunlight.
-The combination of fertile soils, ideal climate, and pure rainwater from the Andes Mountains could transform the family’s land, accustomed to producing only straw, to now become a flourishing floral farm.
+With the sun directly overhead, these unique flowers would naturally grow up straight and tall, to be nurtured by the Ecuadorian sunlight.
+The combination of fertile soil, ideal climate, and pure rainwater from the Andes Mountains could transform the family’s land, accustomed to producing only straw, to now become a flourishing floral farm.

 However, what the family didn’t have was any experience in cultivating flowers for international distribution.
 In addition to this challenge, they needed to focus on raising their family.
 Their dual role was to pursue their dream and instill moral and ethical values within their young family as well as their growing core of dedicated workers.

 A dynamic couple, juggling the joyful chaos of raising two little ones while eagerly awaiting the arrival of their third child; still they dared to dream big.
-With hearts full of determination and a vision that couldn’t wait, they plunged headfirst into an extraordinary adventure.
+With hearts full of determination and a vision that couldn’t wait, they plunged headfirst into their extraordinary adventure.
 Despite financial hurdles, the passion exhibited by Juan and Rosana for building their first greenhouse was so unwavering that they bravely took on debt to bring their dream to life.
 This isn’t just a story of perseverance; it’s a testament to their dedication and the magic that happens when dreams are nurtured with love and hard work.

 Building a Prominent Family of Dedicated Workers